Hipkins meets Xi Jinping: behind the handshakes, New Zealand is getting closer and closer to China - ExBulletin

 Hipkins meets Xi Jinping: behind the handshakes, New Zealand is getting closer and closer to China

-Alexander Gillespie is a professor of law at the University of Waikato.

-NOTICE: Chris Hipkins anticipated a diplomatic meeting with Xi Jinping.
-The Chinese leader said he attaches great importance to relations with New Zealand.
+Chris Hipkins anticipated a “diplomatic” meeting with Xi Jinping.
+The Chinese leader said he attached “great importance” to relations with New Zealand.
 Both professional, Hipkins made sure to point out that his country is also open for business.

 And there is certainly a good story to tell when it comes to China.
 Hipkins is built on decades of cooperation, understanding and groundbreaking economic agreements.
-Bilateral exchange was worth NZ$40 billion in 2022 and could reach $50 billion by 2030.
+Bilateral trade was worth $40 billion in 2022 and could reach $50 billion by 2030.

-There might even be possibilities for cooperation on the Chinas position on a political settlement of the war in Ukraine.
+There might even be possibilities for cooperation on China’s position on a political settlement of the war in Ukraine.
 Although New Zealand and most Western countries are skeptical of the initiative, it is fair to say that the Chinese authorities would appreciate New Zealand’s contribution.

-But it’s also fair to say that Hipkins was wise to visit now, given what he has ahead on his calendar: the NATO summit in July and a decision on whether New Zealand is expected to join Pillar 2 of the AUKUS security pact between the United States and the United Kingdom. and Australia.
+But it’s also fair to say that Hipkins was wise to visit now, given what he has ahead on his calendar: the NATO summit in July and a decision on whether New Zealand should join the “pillar two” of the AUKUS security pact between the United States, United Kingdom and Australia.

 Claim and Counterclaim

 So New Zealand is walking a fine line with China, and beneath the diplomatic niceties there is a growing fault line.
-When Foreign Minister Nanaia Mahuta visited China earlier this year and expressed to New Zealanders deep concerns on human rights, Hong Kong and Taiwan, some suggested media shed was harangued by his Chinese counterpart.
+When Foreign Minister Nanaia Mahuta visited China earlier this year and expressed New Zealand’s “deep concerns” about human rights, Hong Kong and Taiwan, some media outlets suggested that she had been “harangued” by her Chinese counterpart.

-Mahuta said the conversation was just robust, but there’s no denying China’s combativeness in the face of criticism or threats.
+Mahuta said the conversation was simply “robust,” but there’s no denying China’s combativeness in the face of criticism or threats.

-When the British Prime Minister Rishi Sunak said China posed the greatest challenge of our time to global security and prosperity at the May G7 summit in Japan (which added to an official statement tacitly focused on China), Beijing retaliate to what he called libel and slander.
+When British Prime Minister Rishi Sunak said China posed “the greatest challenge of our time to global security and prosperity” at May’s G7 summit in Japan (which added to an official statement tacitly on China), Beijing hit back at what it called “defamation” and “slander”.

-When New Zealand joined the United States to speak out over the China-Solomon Islands security deal, Chinese state media accused Wellington of slander and demonize their country and yielding to the influence of Washington.
+When New Zealand joined the United States in speaking out on the China-Solomon Islands security deal, Chinese state media accused Wellington of smearing and demonizing their country and giving in to the influence of Washington.

 A few months later, New Zealand reiterated its position to uphold the rule of international law regarding China’s construction of islands in the South China Sea.
-While officially this amounted to not taking sides on competing sovereignty claims, it effectively rejected China’s historical claims to the region.
+While officially this amounted to not taking sides over competing claims of sovereignty, it actually rejected China’s historic claims to the region.

-And just recently, it was revealed that a New Zealand frigate was professionally but visibly confronted by Chinese navy vessels while in international waters near the disputed Spratly Islands.
+And just recently it was revealed that a New Zealand frigate had been confronted – professionally but visibly – by Chinese navy vessels while in international waters near the disputed Spratly Islands.

 Safety and circumspection

 Closer to home, there have been intermittent skirmishes over cybersecurity.
-In 2018, the New Zealand Government Communications Security Bureau (GCSB) said it had established links between China’s Ministry of State Security and a global commercial intellectual property theft campaign.
+In 2018, the New Zealand Government’s Communications Security Bureau (GCSB) said it had “established links” between China’s Ministry of State Security and a global commercial intellectual property theft campaign.

-New Zealand’s Security Intelligence Service (SIS) has also noted recently agents from a small number of foreign states grew increasingly aggressive, but chose not to identify the culprits.
+New Zealand’s Security Intelligence Service (SIS) also recently noted that agents from a “small number of foreign states” were becoming “increasingly aggressive”, but chose not to identify the culprits.

-But when it was reported that a Civil Service Commission analyst had been suspended after being designated an insider threat risk by the SIS, the Chinese embassy called the allegations ill-founded and with a ulterior motive to smear and attack China, which we strongly oppose.
+But when it was reported that a Civil Service Commission analyst had been suspended after being branded an “internal threat risk” by the SIS, the Chinese embassy called the allegations “ill-founded and with an ulterior motive to smear and attack China, which we strongly oppose.”

 The G7 countries have directly called on China not to interfere in their internal affairs.
 New Zealand generally prefers to be circumspect.
 The SIS has identified foreign states monitoring suspected dissidents in New Zealand, but it does not name those states.

-With its support for Ukraine against Russia, New Zealand has come very close to NATO, which in 2021 has also identified China as a security challenge, claiming that Beijing’s ambitions and coercive policies challenge the interests, security and values of Western blocs.
-China called it a completely futile warning.
+With its support for Ukraine against Russia, New Zealand has come much closer to NATO, which in 2021 also identified China as a security challenge, saying Beijing’s ambitions and “coercive policies” challenge “the interests, security and values” of the Western bloc.
+China called it a “completely futile” warning.

-At the same time, of course, New Zealand could move closer to involvement in the Aukus alliance, which would mean access to advanced non-nuclear military technology.
-And though it’s never made explicit, Aukus is a response to the perceived threat of China’s growing assertiveness in the Indo-Pacific region.
+At the same time, of course, New Zealand could move closer to involvement in the AUKUS alliance, which would mean access to advanced non-nuclear military technology.
+And although it is never made explicit, AUKUS is a response to the perceived threat of China’s growing assertiveness in the Indo-Pacific region.

 |